US defense chief arrives in Kabul on 1st trip to Afghanistan

-KABUL, Afghanistan (AP) — State media reports that U.S. Defense Secretary Lloyd Austin arrived Sunday in Kabul on his first trip to Afghanistan as Pentagon chief, amid swirling questions about how long American troops will remain in the country.
+KABUL, Afghanistan (AP) — State media reported that U.S. Defense Secretary Lloyd Austin arrived Sunday in Kabul on his first trip to Afghanistan as Pentagon chief, amid swirling questions about how long American troops will remain in the country.

 State-owned Radio and Television Afghanistan and popular TOLO Television reported Austin’s arrival in Kabul from India.
 He was expected to meet with senior Afghan government officials, including President Ashraf Ghani.